 In a blood smear specimen, the red blood cells are easily recognizable by their biconcave shape.
-Their diameter is about 7.5 µm and they are the most common blood cells with 4.5 x 106/µL in women and 5.2 x 106/µL in men, respectively.
+Their diameter is about 7.5 µm, and they are the most common blood cells with 4.5 x 106/µL in women and 5.2 x 106/µL in men.
 Erythrocytes contain hemoglobin.
-They have neither a cell nucleus nor cell organelles, and therefore only have a lifespan of about 120 days before being broken down in the spleen.
+They have neither a cell nucleus nor cell organelles and, therefore, only have a lifespan of about 120 days before being broken down in the spleen.

-Erythrocytes are generated in the red bone marrow and are stimulated by erythropoietin which is dumped by the kidneys.
-The last preliminary step to erythrocytes is the reticulocyte which also has no cell nucleus.
-It can be detected in blood smear specimen in cases of increased new synthesis (i.e. after heavy blood loss).
+Erythrocytes are generated in the red bone marrow and are stimulated by erythropoietin, which is secreted by the kidneys.
+Reticulocytes are immature cells that have no nucleus.
+It can be detected in blood smear specimens in cases of increased new synthesis (i.e. after heavy blood loss).

 Erythrocytes have a larger diameter than some capillaries.
-Therefore, the malleability of red blood cells is extremely important which is secured by their special red cell membrane cytoskeleton made of ankyrin, spectrin, and actin.
+Therefore, the malleability of red blood cells is extremely important, and this is due to their special red cell membrane cytoskeleton made of ankyrin, spectrin, and actin.

-With a diameter of only 2.5 µm, platelets are significantly smaller than erythrocytes and biconvex in their free floating form.
+With a diameter of only 2.5 µm, platelets are significantly smaller than erythrocytes and biconvex in their free-floating form.
 The blood of a healthy human contains 150,000–400,000 thrombocytes/µL blood.
-These cell fragments without cell nuclei are produced by megakaryocytes of the bone marrow and circulate within the blood for approximately ten days if they are not activated for blood clotting before.
+These cell fragments without cell nuclei are produced by megakaryocytes of the bone marrow and circulate within the blood for approx. 10 days if they are not activated for blood clotting.

-- Monocytes stand out in blood smear specimen because of their size (15–20 µm).
-They usually have a kidney-shaped nucleus and their cytoplasm appears pale gray under the optical microscope.
-Monocytes are very rare (6% of the leukocytes) and circulate only between one and three days in the blood.
-During this time they mature to macrophages which then migrate into the tissue.
-Therefore, they can barely be detected in blood smear specimen.
+- Monocytes stand out in blood smear specimens because of their size (15–20 µm).
+They usually have a kidney-shaped nucleus, and their cytoplasm appears pale gray under the optical microscope.
+Monocytes are very rare (6% of the leukocytes) and circulate only between 1 and 3 days in the blood.
+During this time, they mature to macrophages, which then migrate into the tissue.
+Therefore, they can barely be detected in the blood smear specimen.

-- Granulocytes have a size of 10–12 µm, are produced in the red bone marrow like all blood cells, and are divided into three groups:
+- Granulocytes have a size of 10–12 µm and are produced in the red bone marrow like all blood cells.
+They are divided into 3 groups:

-- Neutrophil granulocytes represent the largest part of leucocytes and mostly have a segmented cell nucleus.
+- Neutrophil granulocytes represent the largest part of leukocytes and mostly have a segmented cell nucleus.
 Therefore, they are called segmented neutrophils.
-Only 8% of the neutrophil granulocytes are banded (= banded neutrophils).
+Only 8% of the neutrophil granulocytes are banded (banded neutrophils).
 The granules of the neutrophils appear pale pink in the Pappenheim stain.

-- Eosinophil granulocytes constitute only 3% of leucocytes and have a cell nucleus consisting of two segments.
-Their granules stand out in blood smear specimen because of their brick-red coloration.
+- Eosinophil granulocytes constitute only 3% of leukocytes and have a cell nucleus consisting of 2 segments.
+Their granules stand out in blood smear specimens because of their brick-red coloring.

-- Basophil granulocytes are the least common in blood smear specimen.
-The granules mostly cover the cell nucleus and are dark blue in color.
+- Basophil granulocytes are the least common in blood smear specimens.
+The granules mostly cover the cell nucleus and are dark blue.

-- Lymphocytes exhibit a round, purple-dyed nucleus that is surrounded by a thin pale gray cytoplasm layer.
-They are classified as natural killer cells as well as B (bone marrow) and T lymphocytes (thymus).
-However, the three types are not distinguishable using the light microscope.
+- Lymphocytes exhibit a round, purple-dyed nucleus that is surrounded by a thin, pale-gray cytoplasm layer.
+They are classified as natural killer cells as well as B (bone marrow) lymphocytes and T (thymus) lymphocytes.
+However, the 3 types are not distinguishable using the light microscope.

 Erythrocytes are responsible for transporting gases

-Hemoglobin is located in erythrocytes and the adult Hb consists of 2α and 2β subunits.
-Each subunit has a Fe2+ ion that binds O2.
-Thus, one Hb can transport four oxygen molecules.
-The Hb concentration in men is 16 g/dL, and in women 14 g/dL.
+Hemoglobin is present in erythrocytes, and the adult Hb consists of 2α and 2β subunits.
+Each subunit has a Fe2+ ion that binds to O2.
+Thus, 1 Hb can transport 4 oxygen molecules.
+The Hb concentration is 16 g/dL in men and 14 g/dL in women.

 In the periphery, Hb delivers the oxygen to the tissue and accepts a part of the carbon dioxide.
-The majority of CO2, however, is transported by erythrocytes as bicarbonate and exhaled via the lungs.
+The majority of carbon dioxide, however, is transported by erythrocytes as bicarbonate and exhaled via the lungs.